Save the Date! VCS Welcome Forum 9/17/25

 CURRENT STUDENTS 〰️

-SPRING '25 Forum at VCS
+FALL '25 Forum at VCS

 Since its inception in 2001, the acclaimed VCS Forum has featured thought leaders from a wide range of creative and scholarly fields.
 Open to the entire CCA community, these public-facing talks aim to foster dialogues across disciplines on contemporary issues in the visual arena.

-This spring, each Forum speaker comes from our own CCA community.
+This fall, each Forum speaker comes from our own CCA community.
 Each brings a unique perspective on visual and critical methodologies grounded in their respective discipline(s).
 Collectively they speak to how visual culture operates as both a tool of critique and transformation.
 Their work embodies a hybridized, inclusive, and engaged approach to examining the visual and cultural systems that define—and can redefine—how we see ourselves and the world.

 This semester’s particular focus is on methods that: